• Skip to primary navigation

 Background

-An Australian company called Collaborative Medicinal Development, LLC are clinically developing a compound called CuATSM.
-In 2018 results were released from a phase 1 clinical trial that was designed determine only if CuATSM is safe for humans and to determine what dose (if safe) would be ideal to test in a further clinical trial (phase 2 or 3).
-Later trials would be designed to further examine safety and to eventually determine if it has the ability to alter ALS disease progression.
-Specific aspects of the phase 1 trial make it not ideal for interpretation of CuATSM effect on disease progression.
+An Australian company called Collaborative Medicinal Development; LLC are clinically testing a compound called CuATSM.
+In 2018, results were released from a phase 1 clinical trial that was designed only to determine the safety and dosing of CuATSM.
+Later trials (phase 2 or 3) would be designed to further examine safety and to eventually determine if it has the ability to alter ALS/MND disease progression.

-On January 7th 2019, television spots and a media release stated that CuATSM slowed disease progression by 70% in the phase 1 clinical trial participants.
-This resulted in an international outcry for people living with ALS to access CuATSM, with particularly strong interest in Australia and the UK.
-Online petitions yielded a need for response and questions have arisen in multiple Alliance organization countries.
-A need for a balanced and scientifically accurate response that does not ruin the optimism around CuATSM’s potential is needed.
+On January 7th, 2019, television spots and a media release stated that CuATSM slowed disease progression in the phase 1 clinical trial participants.
+This resulted in an international outcry for people living with ALS/MND to access CuATSM.
+Further studies were required to provide a clear indication of whether these preliminary results were reliable.

-In late 2019, a phase 2/3 clinical trial of 80 people started recruiting in Australia (NCT04082832).
-It is setup to give a better indication of a treatment effect than the phase 1 trial, though the sample size would require a very large slowing of disease progression to be significant.
+In late 2019, a Phase 2/3 clinical trial of 80 people started recruiting in Australia (NCT04082832).
+It was setup to provide stronger evidence for a treatment effect than the phase 1 trial.
+The size of this Phase 2/3 trial meant however, that a very large slowing of disease progression would be required for a statistically significant effect to be seen.

-The SAC recommends that Alliance members refer to CuATSM as a drug that has shown potential to treat ALS in laboratory animal models and was recently studied for human safety in a small phase 1 clinical trial by the company Collaborative Medicinal Development, LLC in Australia.
+The SAC recommends that Alliance members refer to CuATSM as a drug that was recently studied for human safety in a small phase 1 clinical trial by the company Collaborative Medicinal Development, LLC in Australia.
 At the doses tested, using clinical grade CuATSM, it was considered safe, but a press release also states that the company has seen a substantial slowing of disease progression.
 This clinical trial was not designed to make such a public statement and a number of aspects in its design require this result to be taken with as much caution as possible.
-Essentially, there is no substantiated scientific evidence that CuATSM has any advantageous effect on ALS in humans.
-Furthermore, until there is a peer-reviewed publication of the data, it is not possible at this time to evaluate the safety beyond the claims of the release.
+Essentially, there is no substantiated scientific evidence that CuATSM has any advantageous effect on ALS/MND in humans.
+To date, the follow-on trial results have not been published despite the trial completing in 2021.
+The SAC urges Collaborative Medicinal Development, LLC to report the outcomes of the trial as soon as possible to the community that has supported this trial.

 International Alliance of ALS/MND Associations